turboSMTP/turboSMTP-csharp/USAGE.md

 ## Delete a Single Suppression

-The **Delete** method is an asynchronous operation that handles the process of removing an email address from the suppressions list.
+The **DeleteAsync** method is an asynchronous operation that handles the process of removing an email address from the suppressions list.
 The method takes the *email address to remove from the suppressions list* as input and returns a boolean result that indicates if the deletion was successful.

 ```csharp
 var suppressionEmailAddress = "recipient@recipient.domain.com";